topazproject/topaz/docs/contributing.rst

 If anything doesn't work right with Topaz, whether it's a segfault or a typo in an error message, please let us know.
 We can't fix the bugs we don't know about!
 You can file a bug on our Github repository, try to provide all the information someone will need in order to reproduce your bug.
+When filing a bug, make sure to include the version of Topaz you were testing with (``topaz -v`` will show you it).

 Benchmarking
 ------------